Angry Birds: Angry Birds Space Encounter

 In June 2013, Rovio and NASA opened the Angry Birds Space Encounter theme park at the Kennedy Space Center.
 It offers creating characters and shooting birds at pigs, as in the video game.
 It also opened in the Space Center Houston.

 Angry Birds World

 Angry Birds World theme park at Doha Festival City opened in April 2019; the indoor part had opened in June 2018.

 Angry Birds Not-So-Mini Golf

 Rovio opened a miniature Angry Birds golf course at American Dream Meadowlands in East Rutherford NJ USA on 1 October 2020.

-Reception and legacy
+Reception

-The first game received critical acclaim for gameplay and style, and is considered one of the greatest video games ever made.
+The first Angry Birds game received critical acclaim for its gameplay and style, and is considered one of the greatest video games ever made.

-According to Metacritic.
-Only four games in the franchise received highly positive reviews with a score of 80% and above, while the two games received mixed reviews with a score of 60% and below.
+According to review aggregator website Metacritic, four games in the franchise received a score of 80% and above, while the other games received scores below 60%.

+Sales

+On Christmas Day 2011 alone, 6.5 million copies of the various Angry Birds games were downloaded across all supported platforms.
+In 2012, Matt Brian from The Next Web reported that players logged more than 300 million minutes of game time daily across all platforms, with the series having 200 million monthly active users, as of May 2012.
+By January 2014, the Angry Birds series had reached 4 billion downloads, including Angry Birds, Angry Birds Seasons, Rio, Space, Star Wars, Star Wars II, and Go!